savanibharat/custom-collectors/README.md

-# Project [NAME]
+# Java8-Enhancements

-[NAME] is a project born out of curiosity.
+This project is born out of curiosity.
 This project currently consists of custom collectors and Convenience Factory Methods for Collections [(JEP 269)].
 I haven't thought what to add next but I will update README if I add any new things to it.

 So what is this project essentially?
 This project currently has 2 pieces of cake:
   - Custom Collectors (Here are all [Collectors].)